octobercms/docs/console-commands.md

 The inverse command `october:down` will reverse all migrations, dropping database tables and deleting data.
 Care should be taken when using this command.
 The [plugin refresh command](#plugin-refresh-command) is a useful alternative for debugging a single plugin.

     php artisan october:down

+<a name="change-backend-user-password-command"></a>
+### Change Backend user password

+The `october:passwd` command will allow the password of a Backend user or administrator to be changed via the command-line.
+This is useful if someone gets locked out of their October CMS install, or for changing the password for the default administrator account.

+    php artisan october:passwd username password

+You may provide the username/email and password as both the first and second argument, or you may leave the arguments blank, in which case the command will be run interactively.

 <a name="plugin-commands"></a>
 ## Plugin management